-If you’re in Cardiff especially if you’re on the bay take the time to visit the Senedd!
+If you’re in Cardiff, especially on the bay, take the time to visit the Senedd!

 As wheelchair users, it was the building rather than what it does that impressed us.
-Constructed with Welsh slate the ramp up to the main doors is like a maze, it’s only small but fun all the same.
+Constructed with Welsh slate, the ramp-up to the main doors is like a maze, and it’s only tiny but fun all the same.
 There’s also an access lift if you’re not feeling adventurous!

-The Wales Millennium Centre is Wales’ No 1 visitor attraction and it’s not hard to see why!
+The Wales Millennium Centre is Wales’ No one visitor attraction, and it’s not hard to see why!

-Opened in two phases during 2004 and 2009 the centre was designed by Iraq-born Zaha Hadid who won an international design competition.
+Opened in two phases in 2004 and 2009, the centre was designed by Iraq-born Zaha Hadid, who won an international design competition.

-Today the centre is home to a three theatres, the Welsh National Orchestra, Welsh Opera and Cardiff Bay Visitor Centre.
-With restaurants, bars and shops the centre deserves its title as the No 1 visitor attraction.
+Today the centre is home to three theatres, the Welsh National Orchestra, Welsh Opera and Cardiff Bay Visitor Centre.
+With restaurants, bars and shops the centre deserves its title as the number one visitor attraction.

-Cardiff docks are well known for exporting coal but did you know they were also a massive importer of Norwegian timber which was used as pit props?
+Cardiff docks are well known for exporting coal, but did you know they were also a massive importer of Norwegian timber used as pit props?

-The church originally acted as a Seaman’s mission for up to 70,000 visiting Scandinavians.
-The church eventually fell into a state of disrepair in the 70’s but was reinstated and moved to its current site.
+The church initially acted as a Seaman’s mission for up to 70,000 visiting Scandinavians.
+The church eventually fell into disrepair in the ’70s but was reinstated and moved to its current site.

-Today the Norwegian Church and Arts Centre hosts events, exhibitions and is home to a Cafe with cakes you could die for.
-All that said you should visit and support this historically important building which incidentally has a very warm homely feel to it and is a welcome resting place for exploring the bay.
+Today the Norwegian Church and Arts Centre hosts events and exhibitions and is home to a Cafe with cakes you could die for.
+All that said, you should visit and support this historically significant building which incidentally has a warm homely feel to it and is a welcome resting place for exploring the bay.